Benefits of Gentle Exfoliation for Skin Over 40: The Ultimate Guide

 Sun Sensitivity: Exfoliation can make your skin more prone to sunburn.
 Always wear sunscreen during the day.

-Takeaway: Make Gentle exfoliation a part of your Routine
+Takeaway: Make gentle exfoliation a part of your routine

 Gentle exfoliation can be a game-changer for your skin, especially as you age.
 By choosing the right exfoliant, exfoliating properly, and not overdoing it, you can maintain a bright, smooth, and healthy complexion.